ARTICLE VI. GENERAL REQUIREMENTS FOR DOCTOR OF PHILOSOPHY DEGREE

-Procedure for administering the final oral examination shall be as follows:
+The process for the conduct of the final oral examination shall be as follows:

-- The department shall submit to the Dean a list of recommended examiners.
+2. The Committee on Graduate Studies in the department shall submit to the Dean a list of recommended examiners.

-- The Dean and Associate Deans of the Graduate School shall be members ex-officio of all examination committees.
+4. The Dean and Associate/Assistant Deans of the Graduate School shall be exofficio members of all oral examination committees.

-The final examination shall be open to members of the faculties of the University, and to other persons who may be invited by the candidate’s major department and the candidate.
+The final oral examination shall be open to members of the faculty of the University, and to other persons whom the candidate’s major department or the candidate may invite.
 Final approval of the dissertation in all aspects is the responsibility of the full committee acting on behalf of the Graduate School.

-A department can recommend dismissal of a student who, after failing the dissertation oral defense, does not resubmit the dissertation and present himself/herself for reexamination within a six-month period.
+A department can recommend dismissal of a student who, after failing the dissertation oral defense the first time, does not resubmit the dissertation and present himself/herself for reexamination within a six-month period.